Skip to the content

 What does a green card look like?

-A green card is a wallet-sized plastic identification card featuring several distinctive elements to establish identity and prevent fraud.
+A green card looks like a wallet-sized plastic identification card featuring several distinctive elements to establish identity and prevent fraud.

 Below is a diagram of a green card, followed by an explanation of each field.